pb66/OEM-documentation/BuildingBlocks/AndroidAppPart1.md

 **Run and look at the result of LogCat**
 If you now run this on your virtual android device and look at the result in the eclipse LogCat (below the source code editor) you should see that it makes a successful request to the emoncms.org server and returns a feed value.

+**Tip: Logging**

+A useful tool while developing is to make use of logging as a way of providing feedback on what's happening in your app by outputing where in the app its got to and variable values in the console.

+To log an info message type:

+    Log.i("Tag","Message");

+A useful way of filtering your log's is to set the tag to something like 'MyAppLog'

+    Log.i("MyAppLog","Starting App");

+Click on LogCat below the eclipse source code editor when the android app is running, enter the filter

+    tag:MyAppLog

+This will only show your logs.

 ### 2) Updating the display